-Equinox Gold faces certain risks as a Canadian company operating in Mexico, Brazil and the USA.
+Equinox Gold faces certain risks as a Canadian company operating in Mexico, Brazil, and the United States.
 Any changes in regulations or shifts in political attitudes are beyond the control of Equinox Gold and may adversely affect its business.
-Equinox Gold may be affected in varying degrees by such factors as government regulations (or changes thereto) with respect to restrictions on mining, both as a result of COVID-19 or otherwise, export controls, income taxes, expropriation of property, repatriation of profits, environmental legislation, tariffs, land use, water use, land claims of local people, changes in foreign exchange, mine safety regulations, labour laws, corruption, political unrest, timely reimbursement by the government of refundable value added taxes and refundable income taxes, uncertainty with respect to the rule of law and the integrity of court systems, and security issues.
+Equinox Gold may be affected in varying degrees by factors such as government regulations (or changes thereto) with respect to restrictions on mining, export controls, income taxes, expropriation of property, repatriation of profits, environmental legislation, tariffs, land use, water use, land claims of local people, changes in foreign exchange, mine safety regulations, labour laws, corruption, political unrest, timely reimbursement by the government of refundable value added taxes and refundable income taxes, uncertainty with respect to the rule of law and the integrity of court systems, and security issues.
 The effect of these factors cannot be accurately predicted.